Stage 1: Naive Optimism

 Stage 4: Questioning

 I realize I’m driving just a little faster than I should be three seconds too late, just as I zip by the speed camera.
 “DAMMIT!”
 I mutter.
 “Haha!
 DAMMIT!” my son squeals, delighted.
 I don’t respond, I’m just happy he’s not crying.
 “Mom.
 MOM.
 How big is your neck?” he wants to know.
 “Mom.
 Can birds talk to dogs?
 Mom.
 MOM.”
 My shoulders are creeping up to my ears.
 “Eat your snack!”
-I chirp, a little too yelly, but not super yelly.
-We’re okay.
+I chirp, a little too yelly.
+But we’re okay.
 We’re still okay.
 Are we okay?

 Stage 5: Begging